Drought: Indices and monitoring

+High-resolution drought information helps to better assess the spatial and temporal changes and variability in drought duration, severity, and magnitude at a much finer scale.
+This supports the development of site-specific adaptation measures.

+The application of multiple indices using different datasets helps to better manage and monitor droughts than using a single dataset, This is particularly the case in regions of the world where not enough data is available such as Africa and South America.
+Using a single dataset can be limiting, as it may not capture the full spectrum of drought characteristics and impacts.

+Careful monitoring of moisture levels can also help predict increased risk for wildfires.

 Causes

 General precipitation deficiency

 Mechanisms of producing precipitation include convective, stratiform, and orographic rainfall.
 Convective processes involve strong vertical motions that can cause the overturning of the atmosphere in that location within an hour and cause heavy precipitation, while stratiform processes involve weaker upward motions and less intense precipitation over a longer duration.

 Precipitation can be divided into three categories, based on whether it falls as liquid water, liquid water that freezes on contact with the surface, or ice.

 Droughts occur mainly in areas where normal levels of rainfall are, in themselves, low.
 If these factors do not support precipitation volumes sufficiently to reach the surface over a sufficient time, the result is a drought.
 Drought can be triggered by a high level of reflected sunlight and above average prevalence of high pressure systems, winds carrying continental, rather than oceanic air masses, and ridges of high pressure areas aloft can prevent or restrict the developing of thunderstorm activity or rainfall over one certain region.
 Once a region is within drought, feedback mechanisms such as local arid air, hot conditions which can promote warm core ridging, and minimal evapotranspiration can worsen drought conditions.